• 1750 South Osprey Avenue

 • rosacea often progresses to bumps and pimples

-• irradiation of the skin with ultraviolet light might help
+• irradiation of the skin with ultraviolet light might possibly help

 Conclusion